DavidBruchmann/t3quotes/README.md

 features
 --------
 The provided features are almost the same as in the initial concept of Kasper Skårhøj in 2002 while the complete code is absolutely new.
-Two Details are technically new and special even related to TYPO3:
+Two Details are technically new:
 - For the extension are different themes available, between these themes can be easily switched just by TypoScript.
 - The extension includes templates to add new quotes in the frontend.
 This requires still some binding to users in frontend and/or backend to avoid spamming by anonymous users.